marcogalano11/rl_mldl_25/README.md

 To train or evaluate the agent in the multi-modal approach, the file `train_images_states.py` is used.
 To decide whether to train or evaluate the agent there is a variable inside the main called 'task', whose value can be 'train' or 'evaluate'.

 To train or evaluate the agent in the distillation approach, the file `main.py` inside the folder `distillation` is used.
 When this script is run it automatically trains and evaluate agents based on the knowledge distillation technique.
+To generate the dataset, the 'generate_dataset' flag must be set to True.
+For both the distillation and PPO training steps, the script checks if a model with the correct path already exists.
+If it does, the model is loaded automatically and training is skipped.